P47Parzival/Neural-Network-models/README.md

 ### 4. Human Activity Recognition

 *   **`Human_Activity_Recognition_SensorML.ipynb`**: This project focuses on recognizing human activities (e.g., walking, sitting, standing) based on sensor data.
-The notebook uses a hybrid model combining a CNN and an LSTM to effectively capture both spatial and temporal features from the sensor readings.
+The notebook uses a hybrid model combining a CNN and an LSTM to effectively capture both spatial and temporal features from the sensor readings.<br>
+Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

 Dataset: https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones <br>
  Download the data from the UCI HAR Dataset page and unzip it into your project directory.
 Upload the unzipped UCI HAR Dataset folder to your Colab environment.